Hinkpen History, Family Crest & Coats of Arms

 Some of the Hinkpen family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hinkpen family to the New World and Oceana
+Migration of the Hinkpen family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hinkpen surname or a spelling variation of the name include: John Inkpen, who settled in New England in 1756.